Jdaniel19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-(16) this is Write a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+(17) this is a script that prints every other line from the input, starting with the first line